Disney anthology television series: Walt Disney (1981–1983)

-Following NBC's announcement that it would drop the anthology series, CBS picked up the program and began airing it on Saturdays at 8:00 p.m.
+Following NBC's announcement that it would cancel the anthology series, CBS acquired the program and began airing it on Saturdays at 8:00 p.m.
 Eastern Time, in September 1981.
 Despite a more elaborate credit sequence and another title change, to simply Walt Disney, the series' format remained unchanged.
 During the 1981–1982 season, the series had a full season's worth of material again, but little of it was new.
 Among the little that actually was new were a handful of pilots based on Pollyanna, Escape to Witch Mountain, and The Apple Dumpling Gang, but only the last of the three pilots was sold and became the half-hour sitcom Gun Shy the following season, one of the studio's first entries in that genre but only lasted six episodes.

 The 1982–1983 season had enough material to fill the time slot, but almost all of it was pre-existing material, the lone exception being the celebrity-laden opening ceremony of Epcot on October 23.
-It also did not help matters that NBC slotted the family-friendly sitcoms Diff'rent Strokes and Silver Spoons at 8:00 p.m. and 8:30 p.m. up against it to draw children away from CBS.
+The time slot for the program was also competitive to NBC, which aired the sitcoms Diff'rent Strokes and Silver Spoons at 8:00 p.m. and 8:30 p.m. up against it, causing some children and families to watch these programs instead.
 After moving to Tuesday at the beginning of 1983, it went on hiatus on February 15 while the aforementioned Gun Shy took up the second half of its time slot.
-When it came back for summer reruns on May 3, it was still on Tuesday at 8:00 p.m.; its final network broadcast was on September 24, bringing an uninterrupted 29-year run on all three networks to a close.
+When it returned for summer reruns on May 3, it was still on Tuesday at 8:00 p.m.; its final network broadcast was on September 24, ending an uninterrupted 29-year run on all three networks.

 The end of the show coincided with the launch of the studio's cable television network, the Disney Channel.
 While ratings were a factor, the final decision to end the show came from Walt Disney Productions' then-CEO Card Walker, who felt that having both the show and the new channel active would result in cannibalization of viewership.
-The new channel would provide a home for the show in reruns for the next two decades, but for the time being, Disney's presence on American network TV would be limited to the occasional holiday special, theme park anniversary, or cartoon compilation.
+The new channel would provide a home for the show in reruns for the next two decades, but for the time being, Disney's presence on American network television would be limited to the occasional holiday special, theme park anniversary, or cartoon compilation.
 The CBS version of the shows' intro would also be featured on Disney Channel.